High Protein “Rice” Krispy Treats

 Ingredients

 • Edamame Protein Puffs – this is one of my favorite high protein ingredients ever!
 I haven’t been able to find it in stores yet, but you can buy it online.
-I buy the SmartforLife 3 pound bag on Amazon, and I’m now on my second bag because these High Protein Rice Krispy Treats are seriously addictive!
+I buy the SmartforLife 3 pound bag on Amazon, and I’m now on my fourth bag because these High Protein Rice Krispy Treats are seriously addictive!

 • Marshmallows – I always use the Dandies brand of vegan marshmallows; they are awesome!
 For this recipe, I like to use mini marshmallows because they melt quicker!